Tag Archive for: Independence

 What’s the big deal with independence in Montessori preschool?

-Toddlers are naturally eager to learn these things.
-“Do it myself” might well be the refrain for the toddler years!
+Toddlers are naturally eager to learn how to accomplish new things.
+“Do it myself” might well be the motto for the toddler years!
+Enabling a toddler to become more independent has benefits, both now and in the long term.

 So if independence is vitally important, how do we go about fostering it?